 In 1966, after 41 years, the Coast Guard ceased operations at Keesler Air Force Base, and the Coast Guard departed Biloxi.
 That area of the Gulf of Mexico is still patrolled by Cutters and Life Boats operating from Pascagoula and Gulfport, MS, and aircraft from Air Stations in Mobile, AL, and Belle Chasse, LA.
 The site of the original Coast Guard Air Station, Biloxi, is now occupied by a museum of the seafood industry, a nearly forgotten business on a waterfront now wall-to-wall with gambling casinos.

-This section is in progress pending more information.
-What is known is the two 82 foot Patrol Boats were station in the Gulf area.
+The two 82 foot Patrol Boats were station in the Gulf area.
 Point Estero was station specifically in Gulfport, MS in the 60's and co-located with the Aids to Navigation Team (ANT) in Gulfport small craft harbor.
 The original location of these two units was the Northeast corner of the harbor where the US Customs Office stands.
 The Point Estero shortly moved to the current location of CG Station Gulfport when that was established and then replaced by the USCGC Razorbill.

 ANT Team Gulfport was established in early 60's and was co-located with USCGC Estero in Gulfport small craft Harbor.
 After Station was erected in 1986, ANT moved from there small office in the harbor to share potion of Stations new building.